elk-audio/elk-docs/README.md

 ## 2. Tech Articles

-On the MIND Music Labs website, there are a number of Tech articles that cover important topics directly relevant for learning to work with our Development Kit:
+On the Elk website, there are a number of Tech articles that cover important topics directly relevant for learning to work with our Development Kit:

 1. [How ELK Works: A look Under the Hood of a Device Powered By ELK](https://www.elk.audio/a-look-under-the-hood-of-a-device-powered-by-elk/)
 2. [ELK Development Boards Overview](https://www.elk.audio/development-board-overview/)